-Oklahoma approves teacher pay increase while Arizona educators rally
+Oklahoma approves teacher pay increase but union says it's not enough, walkout still on

 - Thousands of Arizona teachers march in Phoenix over pay and education funding

-(CNN)Oklahoma legislators approved a $6,100 pay raise for teachers on Wednesday, but the state teacher's union says that the bill is not enough and plans to walk out Monday.
+(CNN)Oklahoma legislators approved a measure including a $6,100 pay raise for teachers on Wednesday, but the state teacher's union says the bill doesn't go far enough and plans to walk out Monday.

 House Bill 1010XX, which was described as "the largest teacher pay raise in the history of the state" passed both the state House and Senate this week.
 Oklahoma Gov. Mary Fallin said she would sign the bill.